SymplifyConversion/sst-sdk-nodejs/examples/custom-audience/README.md

-# hello-express
+# custom-audience

 This is an example server built with https://expressjs.com.

-It is a somewhat minimal example using the server side testing SDK.
+It is a somewhat minimal example using the server side testing SDK with a custom audience.

 ## Dependencies